gojilikeog/python-exercises/README.md

 This will also serve as a reference point of developed skill.
 At the time of this edit, I am currently relearning Python after finishing a course in Java - Data Structures & Algorithms.
 We'll see where upon the next revision.

+Edit: What I'm failing to grasp is the ability to stack functions/methods into one line in Python.
+Where other programmers seem top do it so easily.
+With time.